February 15, 2022

 Another feature of Chime’s checking account, which is particularly useful for college students, is that you get your direct deposit payments 2 days early.

-Ally is another popular online bank on the market.
+Ally Bank is another popular online bank on the market.
 The company’s checking account combines the perks of a typical online checking account with those of a high-yield savings account.
-You’ll get 0.10 interest on a balance of less than $15,000, and 0.25% on a balance of $15,000 or more.
+You can earn a 0.10% Annual Percentage Yield (APY) on a balance of $10,000 or less and a 0.25% APR on a balance of $15,000 or more.

-Ally makes banking for students affordable by requiring no monthly maintenance fees, overdraft fees, low balance fees, or fees on ires and transfers.
+Ally makes banking for students affordable by requiring no monthly maintenance fees, overdraft fees, low balance fees, or fees on wires and transfers.

 Because it’s an online bank, you can expect Ally to have some robust mobile banking features, including: